saurabh-hirani/saurabh-hirani.github.io/_posts/2021-05-01-pipeline-power-1.md

 1. Find out all EC2 instances which are in a public subnet.

-Few possible solutions in decreasing order of developer productivity:
+Few possible solutions in increasing order of developer productivity:

 1. Go to the AWS console, find public subnet ids, and filter AWS EC2 instances by those ids.